Richard Price (businessman): Career

-Price was born and raised in England and attended the University of Oxford, studying Philosophy, Politics and Economics at St. Catherine's College, continuing with a BPhil and DPhil in Philosophy.
+Price was born and raised in England and attended the University of Oxford, studying Philosophy, politics and economics at St. Catherine's College, continuing with a BPhil and DPhil in Philosophy.
 Price was awarded a prize fellowship of All Souls College in 2004.
 During his time at Oxford, Price started "Richard's Banana Bakery", a banana cake delivery service for cafes before starting "Dashing Lunches", which sold sandwiches to consumers directly.
 He also founded LiveOut, a database of student rental properties in Oxford.
 In 2006, he created a Facebook application that allowed people to rate their friends' photos, which was Facebook's top app for nine months.

-After graduating from Oxford, Price became frustrated with the time it took to get his work peer reviewed and published and decided to create a platform in which academics could publish, peer review, and distribute their work.
+After graduating from Oxford, Price became frustrated with the time it took to get his work peer-reviewed and published and decided to create a platform in which academics could publish, peer review, and distribute their work.
 In 2007, Price raised $600,000 from London-based venture capitalists and moved to San Francisco, California, where he officially launched Academia.edu in September 2008.

-In 2014, the website had over 10 million registered users who uploaded more than 2.9 million papers.
+In 2014, the Academia.edu website had over 10 million registered users who uploaded more than 2.9 million papers.
 By 2016, the company had raised $17.7 million in funding.